 We currently meet on the first Thursday of every month.
 Meetings begin at 1:00 pm, and are held in City Hall, 200 N. Spring St, Room 361.
 Call (213) 978-0260 for information on the next meeting.
 Public comment is welcome and encouraged during the "Public Comment" section of each meeting.

-Next Meeting agenda will be posted here at least 72 hours before the meeting.
+The next Meeting agenda will be posted here at least 72 hours before the meeting: Agenda May 6, 2021

 Past Meeting agendas: